IT’S NO SURPRISE THAT THIS HEALTH-FOCUSED, NATURE-LOVING CITY RANKED #1 IN OVERALL HAPPINESS. HERE’S WHY:

 - If you’re in the mood to learn, you can also take some time to visit one of Boulder’s many museums.
 The Museum of Boulder at the Tebo Center, the University of Colorado Heritage Center, and the Boulder Museum of Contemporary Art are all popular options.

-Part of what makes Boulder such a great place to live is the jobs and opportunities it provides to residents.
+The Burgess Group of Boulder realtors know that what makes the city such a great place to live is the jobs and opportunities it provides to residents.
 Many established and growing businesses call Boulder home, a number of which offer a strong work/life balance and better-than-average salaries.

 - In the tech world, Boulder has become known as the “Silicon Flatirons.”
 The aerospace industry and other tech companies have played a pivotal role in Boulder’s economy, thanks to companies such as Ball Aerospace, Google, and Apple.
 The jobs these industries provide, with high education requirements and the need for strategic thinking, have made Boulder home to some of the brightest scientific and entrepreneurial minds working today.